kopatsis/amazonscrape/README.md

 # amazonscrape
-Basic content retrieval tool for Amazon listings using
+Basic content retrieval tool for Amazon listings using Selenium.